Skip to content

 Caselotti was just 18 years old when she was cast.

-According to Caselotti's New York Times obituary, she was cast as Snow White after her voice coach father, Guido Caselotti, was asked if he had any suggestions of young voice actors.
+According to Caselotti's 1997 obituary in The New York Times, she was cast as Snow White after her father and voice coach, Guido Caselotti, was asked if he had any suggestions for young voice actors.
 The Independent reports that Caselotti was actually listening in on her father's phone call about the casting and put herself up for the role.
-She was 18 when she got the part, but had lied and said she was 16, since the role was supposed to be for a 14-year-old.
-As for the visual model of Snow White, who helped out the animators, that role went to dancer Marge Champion.
+She was 18 when she got the part, but had lied and said she was 16 since the role was supposed to be for a 14-year-old.
+(As for the visual model of Snow White, who helped out the animators, that role went to dancer Marge Champion.)

 Caselotti once said that when she was reading lines for Snow White and singing the songs, she didn't know she was making a feature film.

-She was paid $970 and not given credit.
+Caselotti was paid $970 and not given credit for her work on Snow White.

 According to The New York Times, Caselotti was paid $970 total for her work on the film.
 Today, this would be about $19,000.